 Judges usually have several FDR appointments in their list on one day.
 This can lead to frustrating and expensive waiting time at Court as well as an indication given without the Judge having digested all the documentation and the contents of the written submissions.

 Not all Judges are specialist financial Judges, and their indications may therefore be given less weight by experienced practitioners so the appointment may not be as helpful as it would be if an experienced specialist financial Judge (or lawyer) gave an indication.

 As in a court FDR, the evaluator encourages the parties towards settlement and (unlike mediation) expresses a clear view on the likely outcome if the dispute were to go to court.

 As in a standard FDR, the outcome is not binding until a settlement agreement is signed and approved, and the parties can continue through the full judicial process if they choose to.

 Private FDRs offer great advantages:

-- They will reduce delay between FDA and FDR.
-If a Final Hearing is envisaged, that can be listed at FDA on the basis that the parties intend to carry out a private FDR.
-The Final Hearing can then be vacated if the FDR results in settlement.
-The process can therefore be speeded up considerably.
+Having a Private FDR reduces delay between FDA and FDR.
+If a Final Hearing is required, that can be listed at FDA on the basis that the parties intend to carry out a private FDR.
+The Final Hearing can then be vacated if FDR results in settlement.

 What happens next?

-We are happy to offer a competitive fee quotation for the Private FDR service, and answer any questions you may have about the process.
+We are happy to offer a competitive fee quotation for the Private FDR/ENE service and answer any questions you may have.